TM312/mllrs.io/content/articles/aws-transcribe.md

 2. **Upload video file to bucket**

     Uploading our video to the video input bucket is easy.
-Using the `upload_file`-method we specify the input and output path incl. filename and the bucket we want to upload our file into.
+Using the <code>upload_file</code>-method we specify the input and output path incl. filename and the bucket we want to upload our file into.

     ```py
     from os import path